edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

-If the camera appears fuzzy remember you can manually focus the lens with a pair of tweezers as demonstrated [in this video.](https://www.youtube.com/watch?v=xjRFtqHAztA) You will probably see a little noise in the image but this is normal for the Pi Camera V1/V2 as their sensors can be a slightly noisy in certain situations.
+If the camera appears fuzzy remember you can manually focus the lens with a pair of tweezers as demonstrated [in this video.](https://www.youtube.com/watch?v=xjRFtqHAztA) You will probably see a little noise in the image but this is normal for the Pi camera V1/V2 as their sensors can be a slightly noisy in certain situations.

 Once you're happy with the video quality, it's time to set the Pi into read only mode so we can switch off our PC whenever and not have to worry about corrupting the SD card.
 Follow [Andreas's guide here](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79) then reboot your pi.